TUDelft-CS4110/2016-0x90/summaries/search-based-survey.md

 #### Objective Functions for Different Structural Coverage Criteria
 Structural criteria are divided into four categories, where the general objective function is defined as: `approach_level + m_branch_dist`.
-These two variables depends on the coverage type in question.
+These two variables depend on the coverage type in question.

 **Node-Oriented:**
 Aim to cover specific nodes of the control flow graph.